andrei021/100-days-of-code/r1-log.md

 • Finished the challenge and the section 7 in the course (OOP Part 2 - Composition, Encapsulation and Polymorphism).

 ### Day 31
-• Missed this day :sad:
+• Missed this day :confused: